nuitrcs/databases_workshop/PITCHME.md

 A lot of duplicated information

-Different types of observations that are related to each other
+Different types of *related* observations

 Access or analyze a subset of observations